 Facebook or Amazon will probably emerge as the fourth player, and the loser will be absorbed or parted out.
 One of the top three may stumble but it seems unlikely at this point.
 Facebook is the newest and least experienced company.

-The Big Three (or Four) will eventually do significant layoffs.
+The Big Three (or Four) will eventually do significant layoffs as the IT industry goes through consolidation.
 If you're a current employee and relatively young, you should think about when this might occur.